smok-serwis/pojeb/README.md

 every VM has different distro of different version.

 Fuck it, if your project requires sideloading 3 different versions of the same package, then you're doing it wrong.
+Heartfelt **fuck you** for you.

 ## Directory structure